Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: The contents of the paper

 The embedding morphism

-is made from the observation that a neighborhood basis of any transformation $g\in E(\Xi ^\Gamma , \Gamma)$ is provided by the vector $w_g:= \Pi ^*(g)$ of $\mathbb{R}^n$ together with a certain cone $C_g\in \mathfrak{T}_W$, in the sense that a net in $\Gamma$ converges to $g$ in the Ellis semigroup $E(\Xi ^\Gamma , \Gamma)$ (such a net exists by construction) if and only if the corresponding net in $\mathbb{R}^n$ converges to $w_g$ and eventually lies into $C_g+w_g$.
-In this sense the cone $C_g$ provides the direction a net must follow in order to converge to the transformation $g$.
-This allows us to calculate the corresponding image subsemigroup in $\mathfrak{H}_W\times \mathbb{R}^n$, which is the aim of theorem \ref{theo:principal.interne}, proved to be a finite disjoint union of \textit{subgroups} of $\mathbb{R}^n$.
-Moreover the topology of $E(\Xi ^\Gamma , \Gamma)$ is here completely described by a geometric criterion of convergence for nets.
+comes from the observation that a neighborhood basis of any transformation $g\in E(\Xi ^\Gamma , \Gamma)$ is provided by the vector $w_g:= \Pi ^*(g)$ of $\mathbb{R}^n$, together with a certain cone in the sense that a net in $\Gamma$ converges to $g$ in the Ellis semigroup $E(\Xi ^\Gamma , \Gamma)$ (such a net exists by construction) if and only if the corresponding net in $\mathbb{R}^n$ converges to $w_g$ and eventually lies in $C_g+w_g$.
+In this sense, the cone $C_g$ provides the direction a net must follow in order to converge to the transformation $g$.
+This allows us to calculate the corresponding image subsemigroup in $\mathfrak{H}_W\times \mathbb{R}^n$, which is the aim of Theorem \ref{theo:principal.interne}, and proves to be a finite disjoint union of \textit{subgroups} of $\mathbb{R}^n$.
+Moreover the topology of $E(\Xi ^\Gamma , \Gamma)$ is completely described by a geometric criterion of convergence for nets.